 Types of Interactions of Neutrons with Matter

 The extent to which neutrons interact with nuclei is described in terms of quantities known as cross-sections.
 Cross-sections are used to express the likelihood of particular interaction between an incident neutron and a target nucleus.
-It must be noted this likelihood do not depend on real target dimensions.
-In conjunction with the neutron flux, it enables the calculation of the reaction rate, for example to derive the thermal power of a nuclear power plant.
-The standard unit for measuring the microscopic cross-section (σ-sigma) is the barn, which is equal to 10-28 m2.
-This unit is very small, therefore barns (abbreviated as “b”) are commonly used.
+It must be noted this likelihood does not depend on real target dimensions.
+In conjunction with the neutron flux, it enables the calculation of the reaction rate, for example, to derive the thermal power of a nuclear power plant.
+The standard unit for measuring the microscopic cross-section (σ-sigma) is the barn, equal to 10-28 m2.
+This unit is very small.
+Therefore barns (abbreviated as “b”) are commonly used.
 The microscopic cross-section can be interpreted as the effective ‘target area’ that a nucleus interacts with an incident neutron.

 A macroscopic cross-section is derived from microscopic and the material density:

 Here σ, which has units of m2, is referred to as the microscopic cross-section.
-Since the units of N (nuclei density) are nuclei/m3, the macroscopic cross-section Σ have units of m-1, thus in fact is an incorrect name, because it is not a correct unit of cross-sections.
+Since the units of N (nuclei density) are nuclei/m3, the macroscopic cross-section Σ has units of m-1.
+Thus, it is an incorrect name because it is not a correct unit of cross-sections.

-Neutron cross-sections constitute a key parameters of nuclear fuel.
-Neutron cross-sections must be calculated for fresh fuel assemblies usually in two-Dimensional models of the fuel lattice.
+Neutron cross-sections constitute a key parameter of nuclear fuel.
+Neutron cross-sections must be calculated for new fuel assemblies, usually in two-Dimensional models of the fuel lattice.

 The neutron cross-section is variable and depends on:

-- Target nucleus (hydrogen, boron, uranium, etc.) Each isotop has its own set of cross-sections.
+- Target nucleus (hydrogen, boron, uranium, etc.) Each isotope has its own set of cross-sections.

 - Type of the reaction (capture, fission, etc.).
 Cross-sections are different for each nuclear reaction.

 - Neutron energy (thermal neutron, resonance neutron, fast neutron).
 For a given target and reaction type, the cross-section is strongly dependent on the neutron energy.
-In the common case, the cross section is usually much larger at low energies than at high energies.
-This is why most nuclear reactors use a neutron moderator to reduce the energy of the neutron and thus increase the probability of fission, essential to produce energy and sustain the chain reaction.
+In the common case, the cross-section is usually much larger at low energies than at high energies.
+This is why most nuclear reactors use a neutron moderator to reduce the neutron’s energy and thus increase the probability of fission, essential to produce energy and sustain the chain reaction.

-- Target energy (temperature of target material – Doppler broadening) This dependency is not so significant, but the target energy strongly influences inherent safety of nuclear reactors due to a Doppler broadening of resonances.
+- Target energy (temperature of target material – Doppler broadening) This dependency is not so significant.
+Still, the target energy strongly influences the inherent safety of nuclear reactors due to a Doppler broadening of resonances.

 See also: Neutron cross-section

-For thermal neutrons (in 1/v region), absorption cross-sections increases as the velocity (kinetic energy) of the neutron decreases.
-Therefore the 1/v Law can be used to determine shift in absorbtion cross-section, if the neutron is in equilibrium with a surrounding medium.
-This phenomenon is due to the fact the nuclear force between the target nucleus and the neutron has a longer time to interact.
+Absorption cross-sections increase for thermal neutrons (in 1/v region) as the neutron’s velocity (kinetic energy) decreases.
+Therefore the 1/v law can determine a shift in absorption cross-section if the neutron is in equilibrium with a surrounding medium.
+This phenomenon is because the nuclear force between the target nucleus and the neutron has a longer time to interact.

-This law is aplicable only for absorbtion cross-section and only in the 1/v region.
+This law is applicable only for absorption cross-section and only in the 1/v region.

 The absorbtion cross-section for 238U at 20°C = 293K (~0.0253 eV) is:

-This cross-section reduction is caused only due to the shift of temperature of surrounding medium.
+This cross-section reduction is caused only due to the shift of temperature of the surrounding medium.

 Resonance neutron capture

-Absorption cross section is often highly dependent on neutron energy.
-Note that the nuclear fission produces neutrons with a mean energy of 2 MeV (200 TJ/kg, i.e. 20,000 km/s).
+The absorption cross-section is often highly dependent on neutron energy.
+Note that nuclear fission produces neutrons with a mean energy of 2 MeV (200 TJ/kg, i.e., 20,000 km/s).
 The neutron can be roughly divided into three energy ranges: